statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 While trying to model the behaviour of `respondWithAlternativeMove` in TLA+, we realized that this action had an artificial limitation.
 There's no reason why it must advance the `turnNumRecord` by exactly one.
-This restriction complicates state management, since the user may need to store stale states in order to use them to `respondWithAlternativeMove`.
+This restriction complicates state channel management, since the user may need to store stale states in order to use them to `respondWithAlternativeMove`.
-Moreover, there's no reason why it can't be applied to an open state to increase the `turnNumRecord`.
+Moreover, there's no reason why it can't be applied to an `Open` state to increase the `turnNumRecord`.
 Thus, we replaced it with the `checkpoint` action.
 This allows one to only care about the latest supported state, and it can be used to protect one's assets before going offline for a period of time.